 To make your ideas stick with your audience, which makes those idea more likely to help them, show that your ideas are real-world tested.
 You can do this with anecdotes and case studies.
 Show how others have applied your insights to their own unique business or life.
 Or connect a key takeaway from your work to an unusual context.

 For example, one of my core principles is that “marketing is a learned skill.”
 To illustrate that I could share stories about my client’s experiences experimenting with marketing tactics and show how they learned and developed over time.
 I can also apply the idea of learning through experimentation to something completely separate – like parenting, or a hobby, or something comparable – and then create a link back to marketing in some way.
 (This is where post headlines like “10 things that learning to draw taught me about marketing” come from.)

-Showing new ways to applying of your ideas makes them more memorable and can spark your audience’s creativity.
-They start seeing themselves in the story and identify ways they can further apply what you share – and that helps both of you.
+Showing new ways to apply your ideas makes them more memorable and can spark your audience's creativity.
+They start seeing themselves in the story and identify ways they can further apply what you share.
+And that helps both of you.